DataBiosphere/transporter/agents/aws-to-gcp/README.md

 file a bug report so we can improve transfers across the board!

 ## Expected schema
-Use this JSON schema to initialize Transporter queues for this agent:
+Use this JSON schema to configure a Manager paired with this agent:
 ```json
 {
   "$schema": "http://json-schema.org/draft-04/schema",